cancer-genomics/biomarker_origins_2026/README.md

 and `zscore_NA*` columns dropped, and rows restricted to participants present in the `rlucas` metadata.
 The long-format source and the corresponding MICA feature matrix are available from EGA, as are the aligned sequencing data and the per-sample intermediates under `methods_code/WG/results/`.
+Expected runtime to download all data: 5-10 minutes.

 ---